thetsGit/my-insights/main.md

 - Not optimized access (can’t import partially)
 - Not supporting tree shaking
-- Being able to be used only once in a module
+- Being able to be used only once per module
+- Inconsistency of the imported names can lead to name confusion along with the growing code base

 ## Named export